Amber Bondin

-Amber Bondin (born 26 May 1991), also known as simply Amber, is a Maltese singer.
+Amber Bondin (born 26 May 1991), also known mononymously as Amber, is a Maltese singer.
 She represented Malta in the 2015 Eurovision Song Contest.

 Career

 Eurovision Song Contest

 Due to a change in the rules and regulations for the competition announced by the Maltese broadcaster, PBS, for the first time the artist, author and composer of the winning entry were permitted to change parts of the winning song or select a new song entirely.
 It was later confirmed on 7 March 2015 that Amber's winning song, "Warrior" would indeed be modified, and the new version along with its music video was premièred on 9 March 2015.

 Amber failed to qualify to the final and finished in 11th place out of 17 countries with a total of 43 points.